-ICD-10 provides tabulation lists for mortality and morbidity in volume 1.
+ICD-11 provides tabulation lists for mortality and morbidity that are designed for the aggregation and reporting of coded data.
+ICD-11 includes both traditional tabulation lists and specialized lists such as the Verbal Autopsy List.
 Other professional groups have made different lists for grouping diseases and presenting mortality statistics.
 Regardless of the list used, deaths should be classified by sex and into the following age groups: aged < 1 year, aged 1-4 years, and then in 5-year groups from age 5 years to 84 years, followed by a group for those aged 85 years or older.
-Volume 2, section 5.6.1 of ICD-10, contains a full set of instructions for tabulation.
+The ICD-11 Reference Guide contains detailed guidance on morbidity and mortality coding practices, including instructions for tabulation and statistical presentation.